 \paragraph{LG6: Support OSINT verification based on multiple sources}

 Participants noted that ChatGPT was useful in identifying potential verification sources and organizing data.
 However, tool suggestions often fell short of providing the detailed, specific information needed to trust the AI's recommendations, as sources or tools were unfamiliar.
 P2 cautioned about relying too heavily on AI’s web browsing capabilities, as they still needed to be double-checked for accuracy.

-Participants suggested a more iterative experience for diving deeper.
-P1 said, "I would like AI to be more interactive and help complete the investigation with me by giving recommendations on places to find information not found".
-They wanted detailed ratings or community sentiment analysis of tools for reliability.
-P2 also cautioned about relying too heavily on AI’s web browsing capabilities, as they still needed to be double-checked for accuracy.